asciidisco/plugin.video.telekom-sport/Contributing.md

 > Short and descriptive example bug report title
 >
-> A summary of the issue and the Kodi & Inputsream commit hashes & the OS/Processor Arch environment in which it occurs.
+> A summary of the issue and the Kodi & the OS/Processor Arch
+> environment in which it occurs.
 If
 > suitable, include the steps required to reproduce the bug.
 >
 > 1. This is the first step